 The most common PCIe generation at the moment is the PCIe Gen 3.
-The Gen 3 x1 slot has a throughput of about 1 GB/s, as can be seen in the table above.
+The Gen 3 x1 slot has a throughput of about 1 GB/s, as seen in the table above.

-To learn more about PCIe generation and there impact we recommend reading this article:
+To learn more about PCIe generation and its impact, we recommend reading this article:

-So What are PCIe x1 Slots Used For?
+So What is PCIe x1 Slot Used For?

-These are used for add in / expansion cards that have a low bandwidth requirement.
+These are used for add-in/expansion cards with low bandwidth requirements.
 The following are some of the cards that use the PCIe x1 slot.